What to Expect Pre & Post Surgery- Revision Total Knee Replacement

 Deep Vein Thrombosis (DVT)

-• Well over 90% of patients and staff are not aware that a DVT may
+- Well over 90% of patients and staff are not aware that a DVT may have occurred.

 To prevent a DVT from occurring Nigel will assess your risk profile for DVT and grade you high, medium, or low risk according to the American Academy of Orthopaedic Surgeons guidelines on DVT prevention.
 Once this assessment is completed you will either be given aspirin, or a tablet or injection of an anti-coagulant (blood thinning) medication whilst in hospital and on discharge from hospital.